Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Introduction

-\item{We propose a multi-stage training paradigm.
-This approach progressively guides the model to learn speech-text alignment and adapt to the CS scenarios, effectively addressing the scarcity of high-quality CS speech translation data.}
+\item{We propose a multi-stage training paradigm that progressively guides the model to learn speech-text alignment and adapt to CS scenarios, effectively mitigating the scarcity of high-quality CS speech translation data.}

-\item{Empirical evaluations on the CS and monolingual speech translation datasets validate the effectiveness of our model.}
+\item{Empirical evaluations on monolingual and CS speech translation datasets validate the effectiveness of our model, and in-depth analysis experiments provide detailed insights into the contribution of each module.} \end{itemize}